Kid-Thing: Plot

 Ten-year-old Annie lives with her father Marvin on a goat farm somewhere in Texas.
 Annie is often bored, having no pleasure for school, and her alcoholic father does not care about her.
 Since Marvin spends time with Demolition Derby and his goats, Annie is often alone.
 Out of sheer boredom, she makes forays into the countryside, where Annie lives out her lust for destruction.

 When Annie is traveling in the nearby forest she hears a woman's voice calling for help.
 She follows the voice and finds a dry well in the ground.
 The woman (calling herself Esther) is in the well, and she asks Annie to save her.
 Annie reacts skeptical and believes it is the devil who wants to outsmart her.
 Frightened, she runs away and goes home.
-Arriving home, Marvin shows her how to hypnotize a chicken, wanting to show her with what is unconditional love.
+Arriving home, Marvin shows her how to hypnotize a chicken, wanting to show her an example of unconditional love.
 But Annie replies that the animals just love him because he gives them food.

 The next day Annie returns to the well, bringing Esther sandwiches, Capri Sun, toilet paper and a walkie-talkie.
 Esther thanks Annie, but begs her to get adult help.
 Still, Annie remains skeptical and cannot be persuaded.
 One evening she radios Esther with the walkie-talkie and asks how she's doing.
 Esther is angry because she could not reach Annie and calls Annie a bad person.
 Annie is insulted and calls Esther a wicked witch.

 The next morning Annie tries to talk to Esther, but the walkie-talkie issues only a faint hiss.
 She wanders the countryside, checking the walkie-talkie, but no matter where she goes the walkie-talkie is silent.
 Annie brings drinks and bananas for Esther, tossing the food into the well.
 She then lights and drops a fire cracker into the well, but there's still no response from Esther.

 Annie goes home and watches as Marvin has a heart attack while feeding the goats, but she doesn't go for help.
 She goes back to the well and sits down on the edge, her legs dangling into the abyss.
 Then she jumps down into the dark unknown.